maros/Zway-InfluxDbStats/README.md

 Store sensor data in InfluxDB instances.
 Sensor and device data is transfered periodically, as well as every time a change occurs.

+Since this module uses the new line protocol, it requires at least InfluxDb version 0.9.0.

 # Configuration

 ## database